pcuzner/fioloadgen/README.md

 These components provide the following features;
 - standard repeatable deployment of an fio testing framework
-- persistent store for job results and profiles to future reference (regression testing anyone?)
+- persistent store for job results and profiles for future reference (regression testing anyone?)
 - fio job management through a RESTful API
 - cli tool to interact with the API to run jobs, query output, query profiles
-- web front end supporting job submission and results visualisation (using chartjs)
+- web front end supporting fio profile view/refresh, job submission and visualisation of fio results (using chartjs)
-- supported backends (openshift is all I'm testing against at the moment!)
+- supported backend - openshift only at the moment, but adding kubernetes should be a no brainer!

 ## What does the workflow look like?
 Here's a demo against an openshift cluster.
 It shows the creation of the mgr pod and workers, and illustrates the use of the CLI to run and query jobs.